 1. While full partisan control is not a sufficient condition for a legislature to choose to impose a partisan gerrymander (or to maintain one already in place), in the 2020 round, when we look at the states where redistricting remained under legislative control – still the vast bulk of the states –the removal of any possibility of a federal lawsuit to restrain gerrymandering led many legislatures under one party control to offer congressional plans that were labeled as partisan gerrymanders (or as racial gerrymanders with important partisan implications) by journalists in the state (and/or by academics).

 2. State courts were far more involved in redistricting in the 2020 round than in any previous redistricting round, with the most important congressional cases involving challenges to congressional maps as partisan gerrymanders.
-11 of the 28 states under one party control had an actual partisan gerrymandering challenge in state court to that map entered prior to November 2022, although not all were resolved prior to the 2022 election.
-SCOTT, please DOUBLECHECK
+11 of the 38 states under one party control had an actual partisan gerrymandering challenge in state court to that map entered prior to November 2022, although not all were resolved prior to the 2022 election.

-3. An usually high proportion of partisan gerrymandering challenges were left unresolved in the 2020 redistricting round (5 of 11), with plans permitted for use in the 2022 election only.
+3. An usually high proportion of partisan gerrymandering challenges were left unresolved in the 2020 redistricting round (6 of 11), with plans permitted for use in the 2022 election only.
 There are also maps that might yet be challenged.

-4. The proportion of partisan gerrymander challenges to legislatively drawn maps in states under one party control (10 of SCOTT FILL IN number of states under one party controL) is much higher than the proportion of partisan gerrymander challenges to legislatively drawn maps in states under divided control, since there were no such challenges (0 of xx).
+4. The proportion of partisan gerrymander challenges to legislatively drawn maps in states under one party control (11 of 38) is much higher than the proportion of partisan gerrymander challenges to legislatively drawn maps in states under divided control, since there were no such challenges (0 of 6).

-5. In most of the cases where there was a partisan gerrymandering challenge resolved by November 2022, the state court found in favor of plaintiffs: 3 of 5 instances SCOTT PLEASE IDENTIFY THE STATES WHERE THE CHALLENGE WON AND WHERE IT FAILED.
+5. In most of the cases where there was a partisan gerrymandering challenge resolved by November 2022, the state court found in favor of plaintiffs: 3 of 5 instances (Maryland, New York, Ohio).

-6. The proportion of successful partisan gerrymander challenges to legislatively drawn maps in states under one party control (3 of 3) resolved by November 2022 is much higher than the proportion of successful partisan gerrymander challenges to legislatively drawn maps in states under divided control (0 of 0), since the latter is an empty set.
+6. The proportion of successful partisan gerrymander challenges to legislatively drawn maps in states under one party control (3 of 5) resolved by November 2022 is much higher than the proportion of successful partisan gerrymander challenges to legislatively drawn maps in states under divided control (0 of 0), since the latter is an empty set.